 Student Shelter Experiences

-Fourth year veterinary students from Purdue University School of Veterinary Medicine can pursue a 3-week off-campus block or a 6-week externship in shelter medicine at PAWS Chicago Rescue and Recovery Center or the Humane Society of Indianapolis.
+Fourth year veterinary students from Purdue University College of Veterinary Medicine can pursue a 3-week off-campus block or a 6-week externship in shelter medicine at PAWS Chicago Rescue and Recovery Center or the Humane Society of Indianapolis.
 The externship program is also replicated for Purdue University veterinary technology students at PAWS Chicago, who enjoy all the same benefits of working in a hands-on shelter environment.
 During their shelter experience, students participate in the full spectrum of shelter medicine services, from intake to adoption.
 Students work alongside experienced shelter veterinarians while gaining experience in population medicine, infectious disease care and control, preventative medicine, spay/neuter anesthesia and surgery, animal welfare, behavior and environmental enrichment, and client interaction and education.
 A furnished apartment with 24-hour security is provided in Chicago for students requiring accommodation while working at PAWS Chicago.

 The Shelter Animal Medicine Lecture Course